Vimalraj-Vijay/Flutter-Shopping-app/.github/pull_request_template.md

 ## 🏁 Type of change

-🚨 Please delete options that are not relevant.
+🚨 Please choose options that are relevant.

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)